 A Note for Candidates: How to Write an ATS- and AI-Friendly CV

-Since candidates read guides like this too, it's worth being clear: AI screening does not "reject you for fun," and there's no magic trick to beat it.
+Since candidates read guides like this too, it is worth being clear: AI screening does not "reject you for fun," and there is no magic trick to beat it.
 The honest advice is to make your CV easy to parse and genuinely matched to the role.
-Use a clean, single-column layout; standard section headings (Experience, Education, Skills); real words rather than graphics for key information; and the actual terminology from the job description where it's true of you.
+Use a clean, single-column layout; standard section headings (Experience, Education, Skills); real words rather than graphics for key information; and the actual terminology from the job description where it is true of you.
 If you have bilingual skills, state them clearly.
 Good AI screening is designed to surface qualified people.
 A clear, honest, well-matched CV helps it do exactly that.

 Frequently Asked Questions